adahn6/coalition/FAQ.md

 The goal of this format is to provide a multiplayer format that's fun, fast, and **high-power**.
 Rules and bans will be tweaked to ensure that the format achieves that goal.

-This format assumes that decks can and will be constructed competitively and have high overall power levels.
-While less competitive social environments may still enjoy this format, there is no guarantee about this-- the format allows consistent high power levels decks to thrive.
+This format assumes that decks can and will be constructed competitively and have high overall power levels; overall balance of rules and bans will target these decks.
+Less competitive social environments may still enjoy playing Coalition, though-- just make sure your playgroup is on the same page about what kind of play environment you're aiming for.
 With that in mind, play to win, but also be respectful and gracious in both victory and defeat.

 ## FAQ
 The following questions are based on discussions when introducing the format to players